visokoo/W19Python210A/README.md

 * `students`: Used for the students to submit their work.
 Each student will create a directory, then store work for each exercise in a subdirectory of that.

+_Please review the instructions on how to use this site here:_ [GitHub Instructions](https://uwpce-pythoncert.github.io/PythonCertDevel/modules/Git.html)